tikritus/all_techs_repo/forensic_sources/linux_for.md

 * Always ensure you have the legal authority and follow proper procedures when conducting investigations.
 * This list is not exhaustive but covers many critical artifacts for Linux forensics.

-This knowledge base should be a good starting point for your Linux investigations.